neerazz/TriArchitect-Agent/resources/paper/main.md

 *   **Workflow:**
     1.  **Task Selection:** It queries the TMG for the next `DEPRECATED` node $v$ whose dependencies are all satisfied (Topological Selection).
     2.  **Context Retrieval:** It retrieves the source code of $v$ AND the migration signatures of its neighbors.
     3.  **Prompt Construction:** It constructs a **Dependency-Injected Prompt**.
 Instead of just sending the file, it injects constraints: *"Note: The dependency `UserDatabase` has already been migrated to use `jakarta.persistence`.
-You MUST consistent with this change."*
+You MUST be consistent with this change."*
     4.  **Generations:** It generates the new code.
 *   **State Awareness:** Unlike stateless agents, the Architect "knows" what happened in previous steps because that history is encoded in the TMG.